 29. Smart Light Bulbs

 If your grandparent has difficulty getting up and down, smart bulbs let them turn lights on and off from wherever they are.
-The Philips Hue starter kit comes with four smart bulbs and a hub to control them.
+The Philips Hue starter kit comes with three smart bulbs and a hub to control them.
 Plus, they can dim the lights to whatever level they like and even adjust the color to one of 16 million possible options.

 30. A Genealogy Kit

 Genealogy kits are a popular gift for all ages because they help people feel connected to a broader lineage.
 Grandparents are no exception.
 Plus, the results are an entry point into conversations with friends and family about cultural legacies and personal history.
-It can even be a launching pad for shareable cultural-exploration activities, like visits to museums, ethnic restaurants, library research, and even travel.
+It can even be a launching pad for shareable cultural-exploration activities, like visits to museums and restaurants, library research, and even travel.
 The Ancestry DNA Kit is a go-to for genetic lineage testing.

 Gifts Ideas Over $100

 A budget over $100 lets you splurge on your grandparents with gifts of fine jewelry, helpful technology gifts, and gifts of services like housecleaning.
-And if there’s something special you want to get your grandparents but it’s out of your budget range, consider having everyone pool their resources to spend on one special gift.
+And if there’s something special you want to get your grandparents, but it’s out of your budget range, consider having everyone pool their resources to spend on one special gift.

-For Grandpa, a men’s birthstone ring set with each of his grandkid’s birthstones and engraved with their names is an elegant way to display his pride and joy.
+For Grandpa, a men’s birthstone ring with each of his grandkid’s birthstones and engraved with their names is an elegant way to display his pride and joy.

 32. A Smart Photo Frame